 Accomplish with ease

-In most cases only a handful functions are needed to talk to the PLC.
+In most cases only a handful of functions are needed to talk to a Modbus capable PLC or controller.
 Your project is updated real fast.
 A lot of functions is backing you up to accomplish different tasks or configurations.

 - Run multiple Modbus masters.

-- Connect one or more MODBUS RTU or ASCII masters to one or more Modbus slaves.
+- Connect one or more MODBUS RTU or ASCII clients to one or more Modbus servers.

-- The SuperCom MODBUS protocol module can control, based on the used SuperCom software, serial and/or TCP/IP connections.
+- The SuperCom MODBUS Protocol Library can control, based on the used SuperCom software, serial and/or TCP/IP connections.

-- The SuperCom MODBUS protocol module can run concurrently connections thus polling more than one plc the same time is possible.
+- The SuperCom MODBUS Protocol Library can run concurrently connections thus polling more than one plc the same time is possible.

 - Receive Modbus data packets and simulate one or more MODBUS slaves or Protocol Gateway.